Keniajin/PwaniR_Training_2015/README.md

-Introduction to Statistical Methods using R and RStudio - Updated 2017
+Introduction to Statistical Methods using R and RStudio
 ================================

 This sites shows the contents of the course done on Feb 2014 at Pwani University.